tdalberg/tdalberg.github.io/index.md

 ---

+<sup>:new:</sup> Published a chapter on the extramural activities of scholars in humanities and social sciences in Sweden ca 1900&ndash;1950.
+See [writings](https://tdalberg.github.io/writings/) or [buy book](https://www.dialogosforlag.se/bocker/samhallsfragor/humanvetenskapernas-verkningar.html).

-<sup>:new:</sup> Published an article on how to study undergraduate course consideration at scale with Tum Chaturapruek, Marissa E. Thompson, Sonia Giebel, Monique H. Harrison, Ramesh Johari, Mitchell L. Stevensand René F. Kizilcec.
+<sup>:new:</sup> Published an article on how to study undergraduate course consideration at scale with Tum Chaturapruek, Marissa E. Thompson, Sonia Giebel, Monique H. Harrison, Ramesh Johari, Mitchell L. Stevens and René F. Kizilcec.
 See [writings](https://tdalberg.github.io/writings/) or download [fulltext](https://doi.org/10.1177%2F2332858421991148).

 ---